tizee/tmux-net-speed/README.md

 If format strings are added to `status-right`, they should now be visible.

 ### Storage of Past Values

 This plugin stores the total output for all the interfaces in a file in `/tmp/`.
 Therefore, the current user must be able to write and read from that directory.

 ### TODO

 - Add unit tests
 - Add error handling
 - Configure which interfaces to calculate
 - Configure format string for `#{net_speed}`
-- Handle other OSs (currently only supports Linux)

 ### License